julkar09/90DaysOfDevOps/2025/linux/task6.md

 # Automate Backups with Shell Scripting

 ## Objectives
-This project provides a shell script to automate the backup of the `/devops_workspace` directory.
-The backup is stored in `/backups` with a filename containing the current date.
-The script also displays a success message in green text upon successful execution.
-The backup process is scheduled to run daily at 2 AM using cron.
+1. Write a shell script to back up /devops_workspace as backup_$(date +%F).tar.gz.
+2. Save it in /backups and schedule it using cron.
+3. Make the script display a success message in green text using echo -e.
 ## Features
 - Automates the backup process.
 - Compresses the backup using `tar`.